JohnFarbotnik3/logic-sim/README.md

 When taking Computer Architecture I & II in university, professors usually drew the circuits on a whiteboard and then explained what they would do, but they werent really *demonstrating* them.
 I created this app to close the software gap, giving professors a convenient way to visually interact with circuits in real-time, *showing* students what they do.

 - It is also for people who just want to play with logic circuits.

-# Running the application

-Running the app requires serving "index.html" for viewing in a web-browser.
-Any server will do, but for convenience I've included a script named "serve.py" which runs a simple Python http-server, making the app available at "http://localhost:3000/" (note: you will need Python-v3 installed for this).

 # Documentation